Colorado slip and fall lawyers representing the rights of people in Colorado

 Importantly, victims of slip and fall accidents often have to gather evidence that tends to indicate that a particular accident was caused by negligence, and many property owners may be reluctant to provide documentation that may establish that they were liable for the incident.
 For this reason, slip and fall victims should be certain to take photographs of the scene of their accident if possible.

-Additionally, retaining an attorney as soon as possible can help prevent the loss or destruction of evidence.
+Additionally, retaining a Colorado slip and fall attorney as soon as possible can help prevent the loss or destruction of evidence.

 Common Slip and Fall Accident Injuries

 Slip and fall accidents range tremendously in their severity and the injuries they can cause.
 For example, a slip, trip, or fall may result in little more than a bump or bruise, and people involved in these kinds of accidents usually walk away from them without a second thought.

 On the other hand, even a seemingly innocuous fall could result in serious injuries, particularly if the victim already has a propensity for physical injuries.
 For example, older adults tend to have weaker bones, so a fall that may have barely affected a younger person may result in a broken hip for a person of a certain age.

 Some of the more common injuries that people sustain in slip and fall accidents include the following: